Naval Surface Force Atlantic Holds Change of Command

 |0

-This work, Naval Surface Force Atlantic Holds Change of Command, by PO2 Sylvie Carafiol, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Naval Surface Force Atlantic Holds Change of Command, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.